CSC 101 Lecture Notes Week 1

 2. A memory unit, where the instructions are stored when they are being executed.

-3. Peripheral memory, where programs and other data are stored for long-term, i.e., not when they are being executed.
+3. Peripheral memory, where programs and other data are stored for long-term, when not being executed.

 4. Peripheral input and output devices, which the humans use to communicate with the computer.

-3. From the perspective of CSC 101, we will delve no further into the structure of a computer or into the form the low-level machine language it uses to store programs.
+3. From the perspective of CSC 101, we will not delve much further into the structure of a computer, or the machine language it uses to store programs.

-2. We will use both the compiler and the computer as "black boxes".
+2. We will treat both the compiler and the computer mostly as "black boxes".

 3. That is, it is our job in CSC 101, and in general it is the job of most programmers, to code a problem solution in a higher-level programming language.